Travis Blackley

 Travis Jarred Blackley (born 4 November 1982) is an Australian former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Seattle Mariners, San Francisco Giants, Oakland Athletics, Houston Astros, and Texas Rangers.
-Blackley also played in the KBO League for the Kia Tigers, in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles, in the Mexican Baseball League (LMB) for the Pericos de Puebla, in Liga Mexicana del Pacifico on the Aguilas de Mexicali and the Naranjeros de Hermosillo and the Brisbane Bandits & Melbourne Aces of the Australian Baseball League (ABL).
+Blackley also played in the KBO League for the Kia Tigers and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

-Travis currently plays club ball for the Twin City Baseball Club in the Gold Coast Baseball Association Division 1 winter league.
+Aside from his time in Asia, Blackley also played in the Mexican League (LMB) for the Pericos de Puebla, in Mexican Pacific League (LMP) for the Águilas de Mexicali and Naranjeros de Hermosillo, and in the Australian Baseball League (ABL) for the Brisbane Bandits and Melbourne Aces.